emirgundem/customer-order-api/README.md

 # customer-order-api
-sample api development with nodejs
+In this project a sample api application has been developed with nodejs